tobiasschaber/elastic/README.md

         accept: 10.0.3.141:6379
         connect: 127.0.0.1:6379

-Set ´server:accept´ to the public IP of your node.
+Set `server:accept` to the public IP of your node.
-Additionally you can enable ssl with the ´redis_ssl´ flag.
+Additionally you can enable ssl with the `redis_ssl` flag.